 Cynthia Fawver is a clinical nurse navigator with the Cancer Navigation Program at Seton Medical Center Williamson.
 She received her nursing degree from University of Saint Francis in Joliet, Illinois.
 She has been practicing nursing for 14 years, with a twelve-year focus in oncology specializing in radiation therapy.
 Cynthia is a recipient of several awards for nursing leadership including Caregiver of the Year.

-As a clinical nurse navigator, Cynthia helps ensure that individuals with breast and lung cancer receive high quality treatment through individualized coordination of care.
+As a clinical nurse navigator, Cynthia helps ensure that individuals with any type of cancer in Williamson or surrounding counties receive high quality treatment through individualized coordination of care.
 Cynthia works with patients, their families and caregivers to facilitate access to community resources and to timely medical and psychosocial care during their cancer treatment course.

 Jessica Garris is a clinical nurse navigator with the Cancer Navigation Program and Seton Healthcare Family.
 She received her nursing degree from Baylor University School of Nursing in Dallas, Texas.